1. Installing & Updating

 2. Airport Entry

-Tab out of the field after typing — if your input exactly matches an ICAO, the airport auto-selects on blur.
+Tab out of the field after typing — if your input exactly matches an identifier, the airport auto-selects on blur.
 The Find route button only enables when both fields hold a real airport.

 Tip: recently-used airports appear at the top of the dropdown.
-The plugin remembers them across sessions (in your browser only — nothing is sent to any server).
+The plugin remembers them across sessions (in your browser only).

 3. Aircraft Setup

-The Aircraft dropdown ships with 7 profiles, each carrying approximate POH cruise values:
+The Aircraft dropdown now ships with nearly 40 profiles, sorted alphabetically, each carrying approximate POH cruise values.
+The fleet spans the GA spectrum:

-Switching the aircraft updates the flight envelope (the magenta climb-cruise-descent line on the profile chart), the service ceiling enforcement (cruise altitudes above ceiling generate a critical advisory), and the cruise recommendation (Mirage at FL280 will get clamped to FL250; recommendation engine respects this).
+Switching the aircraft updates the flight envelope (the magenta climb-cruise-descent line on the profile chart), the service ceiling enforcement (the cruise input clamps to the ceiling), the cruise recommendation, and the fuel & range model.

 Cruise altitude sets your planned flight level in feet.
 The chart, advisories, route colors on the map, and recommendation all key off this value.
 Change it any time — the entire UI refreshes within a second.